hertelukas/stattrack/README.md

 # Stat Track

-A simple application to track your behavior
+A simple application to track everything you want.

 ## Getting Started